swax/NAISYS/apps/naisys/README.md

 - Prevent the context from being polluted by catching common errors like output that includes the command prompt itself
 - Allows debugging by way of a 'debug' prompt after each run of the LLM
 - A custom 'mail' system for context friendly inter-agent communication
-- A browser called 'ns-lynx' that uses a separate LLM to reduce web page size as well as make links unique across the context
+- A browser called 'ns-lynx' that paginates web pages and makes links unique across the context
 - Cost tracking and cost limits that must be set in the config
 - Support for multiple LLM backends, configurable per agent - OpenAI, Google, Anthropic, and self-hosted LLMs